nibab-boo/tic-tac-toe-typescript/README.md

 #### Offline version of this project is independent.

-#### Online version of this project is dependent and linked with Rails backend API/server [gameroom](https://github.com/nibab-boo/gameroom)
+### Online version of this project is dependent and linked with Rails backend API/server [gameroom](https://github.com/nibab-boo/gameroom)
+Gameroom and tic-tac-toe are linked by the power of actioncable/websocket.